Schizophragma hydrangeoides: planting, cultivation, care

 Where to plant?

-Schizophragmas prefer bright, semi-shaded positions where light promotes flowering.
-In regions cooler north of the Loire, planting in sun is possible.
+Schizophragma enjoy bright, semi-shaded positions where light favours flowering.
+In cooler areas north of the Loire, planting in sun is possible.
 Further south, a north-facing aspect is an option.

-Although it can tolerate occasional drought once established, prefer a soil that remains cool but not waterlogged, especially in winter.
+Although it can tolerate occasional dry spells once established, prefer a soil that remains cool but not waterlogged, especially in winter.

 ‘Japanese climbing hydrangea’ is a liana.
 It needs a support to cling to.
-Install it on the trunk of a deciduous tree or where shade is not too dense, train it up a wall, let it festoon a pergola of suitable dimensions or cloak a garden shed with its delicate flowering.
+Plant it on trunk of a deciduous tree or where shade beneath the tree is not too dense, grow it up a wall, train it to festoon a pergola of suitable proportions or wrap a garden shed in its delicate bloom.

-On a terrace or large balcony, plant your Schizophragma in a pot of generous size (minimum 50 cm in each direction) and use it to screen a wall or to climb a trellis.
+On a terrace or large balcony, plant Schizophragma in a pot of good size (50 cm in all directions minimum) and use it to screen a wall or climb a trellis.

-In any case, Schizophragma is slow to establish.
-Expect 2 to 3 years before it really gets going (and flowers).
-To help it, and before it can cling by itself, guide and stake its branches.
+In all cases, Schizophragma is slow to establish.
+Expect 2 to 3 years before it really gets going (and before it flowers).
+To help it, and until it can cling unaided, guide and stake its branches.

 Once well established, growth speeds up and flowering becomes more generous each year.